Take a Hike

 Waterfall Trail to Fall Creek Falls*

 A short, easy stroll along a gravel path takes you to a wooden platform overlooking a spectacular 25-foot waterfall.
 Bring binoculars to look for mountain goats, frequently spotted on mountains to the north.
 (1.2 miles; 280 ft. vertical gain).
 Getting there: From Ketchum, head east on Sun Valley/Trail Creek Road for 22.5 miles.
 Turn right at the Wildhorse/Copper Basin turnoff.
-Go 2.2 miles and turn left at the T-junction for Wildhorse Canyon.
-Go 3.4 miles to the Left Fork Junction.
+Go 2.2 miles and stay right towards Wildhorse Creek Canyon at the junction for Copper Basin.
+Go another 3.4 miles to the Left Fork Junction.
 Turn left and continue 0.4 miles to the trailhead.

 This relatively flat out-and-back weaves through shady forest and sprawling meadows.
 After 1.6 miles, you’ll hit a small gravel beach that’s a fun destination (and perfect turn-around spot) for fledgling hikers.
 Warning: Toddlers may need to be carried part way and over stream crossings.
 (3.2 miles; modest vertical gain).
 Getting there: From Ketchum, drive north on Highway 75 for 18.6 miles.
 Turn left on Prairie Creek Road and continue 2.6 miles to the trailhead.